+On August 9, 2016, STERIS UK announced that its Board of Directors had authorized the purchase of up to \$300,000 (net of taxes, fees and commissions) of our ordinary shares.
+As a result of the Redomiciliation, that share repurchase authorization terminated.

+On May 7, 2019, our Board of Directors authorized the continuation of the share repurchase program by STERIS plc.
+As of June 30, 2019, there was approximately \$70,367 (net of taxes, fees and commissions) of remaining availability under the authorization.

+On July 30, 2019, our Board of Directors approved an increase in the May 7, 2019 authorization of an additional amount of \$300,000 (net of taxes, fees and commissions).

-On August 9, 2016, the Company announced that its Board of Directors had authorized the purchase of up to \$300 million of our ordinary shares.
-We may enter into share repurchase contracts until August 2, 2021 to effect these purchases.
-Shares may be repurchased from time to time through open market transactions, including 10b5-1 plans.
-The repurchase program may be suspended or discontinued at any time.
-During the first three months of fiscal 2019, we repurchased 259,000 of our ordinary shares for the aggregate amount of \$26,159 pursuant to this authorization.
+Under the authorizations, the Company may repurchase its shares from time to time through open market purchases, including 10b5-1 plans.
+Any repurchase program may be activated, suspended or discontinued at any time.

+During the first three months of fiscal 2020, we repurchased 60,000 of our ordinary shares for the aggregate amount of \$8,612 (net of fees and commissions) pursuant to this authorization.

+During the first three months of fiscal 2020, we obtained 66,745 of our ordinary shares in the aggregate amount of \$7,446 in connection with share based compensation award programs.
 During the first three months of fiscal 2019, we obtained 89,730 of our ordinary shares in the aggregate amount of \$7,753 in connection with share based compensation award programs.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Unaudited)-(Continued) For the Three Months Ended June 30, 2018 and 2017 (dollars in thousands, except as noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Unaudited)-(Continued) For the Three Months Ended June 30, 2019 and 2018 (dollars in thousands, except as noted)